 Multiple cheloid, which appeared, after the excision of a tumor, in the scar.
 It was excised at St. Bartholomew's Hospital, but rapidly returned and increased in size, till the patient, a girl, was put on Silicea, night and morning.

 The gradual disappearance of the growth under this treatment was one of the prettiest things I have ever seen in medicine.
-(John H. Clarke, in Homwopathic World, August, 1885.)
+(John H. Clarke.)